Charlie gets a new home

 Dinner time flew by.
 I’d explored most of the house by now.
 I stared at the closed doors lining the hallway upstairs but startled myself with a great big yawn.
 It would have to wait for tomorrow because I was much too tired right now.
 I scrambled on the sofa next to my new lady, and wondered how in the world we would play together if she was always mad at me.
 But I decided to make the best of it, cuddling against her warm body with a soft purr.
 Phoebe was snoozing against her other side.
 Laughing softly, she eased herself away from us both and went to the outside door on the side of the kitchen.

-I followed her and opened my blue eyes wide as I saw even more of the old man’s stuff inside a big outside room that smelled musty and like car engine oil.
+I followed her and opened my blue eyes wide as even more of the old man’s stuff was stacked inside a big outside room that smelled musty and like car engine oil.
 She pulled something from the trunk of her car.
 Oh BOY, oh boy!
 My cat pole.
 I leaped outside the kitchen door almost tripping her as she made her way back into the house and into the family room.
 “There now, Charles,” she said, “This belongs to you, I think.”

 Charles again?
 What’s with the Charles?
 Oh well, who cares, the cat thought.
 I’m much too happy.
 Maybe I can answer to both names.
 He nudged against her side, twining his body in and out of her legs.